+MDMA breakthrough status achieved.
 MDMA combined with psychotherapy is a promising treatment for PTSD and is currently under investigation in a phase 3 trial.
 Data from six phase 2 studies supported a Breakthrough Therapy designation by the FDA.
 Results are now published in Psychopharmacology.

-The Multidisciplinary Association for Psychedelic Studies (MAPS) published results in Psychopharmacology from six phase 2 clinical trials of MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD), a mental disorder that can occur after a traumatic event.
+The Multidisciplinary Association for Psychedelic Studies (MAPS) published results in Psychopharmacology from six phase 2 clinical trials of MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD).
+PTSD is a mental disorder that can occur after a traumatic event.
 Symptoms include avoidance of trauma-associated places or people, negative feelings, hypervigilance and intrusive thoughts or memories.
 The paper describes outcomes from 103 study participants, which represents the largest sample to be published to date.
 These data were the basis for FDA granting a Breakthrough Therapy designation for this innovative treatment approach.

 Six clinical trials were carried out from 2004-2017 at five study sites.
 These sites were United States (South Carolina, Colorado), Canada, and Israel.
 The studies enrolled people with moderate to severe chronic PTSD who had failed to adequately respond or tolerate medications and/or psychotherapies.
 Approximately half of patients (40-60%) do not experience significant PTSD symptom reductions from currently available medications (Zoloft and Paxil) and psychotherapies used to treat PTSD [2, 3].

-Remarkably, the results showed that active doses of MDMA more than doubled the effect of psychotherapy alone (or with low doses of MDMA used as placebo controls).
+Surprisingly, the results showed that active doses of MDMA more than doubled the effect of psychotherapy alone (or with low doses of MDMA used as placebo controls).
 On the Clinician Administered PTSD Scale (CAPS-IV), scores dropped on average of -32.4 for the MDMA group and -10.4 for the placebo control group after two MDMA sessions.
 More participants in the active dose group (54.2%) did not meet criteria for PTSD compared to the control group (22.6%).
 PTSD symptoms significantly improved further after the third MDMA session, with an additional score reduction on average of -12.9.

-After preparing, participants have 2 to 3 MDMA sessions spaced a month apart.
+Afterwards, participants have 2 to 3 MDMA sessions spaced a month apart.
 During these 8-hour psychotherapy sessions, participants can take a close inspection of traumatic memories while remaining emotionally engaged.
 Severe anxiety and dissociation are symptoms of PTSD that inhibit progress with talk therapy.
 A study participant at the Charleston, SC site described how different MDMA-assisted psychotherapy was compared to other therapies by saying,